-In I’m honestly surprised it took this long news, this is a video of Sylvester Stallone and Arnold Schwarzenegger deepfaked as Dale Doback (John C. Reilly) and Brennan Huff (Will Ferrell) in Step Brothers.
-It works unsurprisingly well, presumably because Stallone and Schwarzenegger actually are stepbrothers in real life.
-“No
+In I’m honestly surprised it took this long news, this is a video of Sylvester Stallone and Arnold Schwarzenegger as Dale Doback (John C. Reilly) and Brennan Huff (Will Ferrell) in Step Brothers, as deepfaked by Brian Monarch.
+It works unsurprisingly well, presumably because Stallone and Schwarzenegger actually are stepbrothers

 This is a video of a giant LED billboard that wraps around the corner of a building playing a video of a spaceship docking with a very convincing 3D effect.
 I’m not sure what they’re selling, but I’m buying it.
 “I think they’re selling giant wrap-around LED billboards.”
 Cover my